Stylesoftware/Repo1/README.md

 If successful, each byte turns on one of the three LED's on the Tang Nano (It may look light-cyan, but all three RGB LED's are on).

 ### To check the code
 Change the position of write_enable=0 and read_enable=0 up one case position.
-You will find less LED's are turn on.
+You will find less LED's are turned on.

 ### Setup
 In the GOWIN FPGA Designer, start a new project.<br>